philiparvidsson/Quickhull-Algorithm/README.md

 make
 ```

+### Windows

+Open the solution in Microsoft Visual Studio and use it to build and run the program.

 ## Quickhull is Linear: Proof

 What follows is a proof (using the [Master theorem](https://en.wikipedia.org/wiki/Master_theorem)) of quickhull having linear complexity for random inputs: